Seirdy/clogstats/README.md

 FAQ
 ---

-### Q: Is this "clogstats" pronounced "see-log-stats" or "clog-stats"?
+### Q: Is "clogstats" pronounced "see-log-stats" or "clog-stats"?

 A: Yes.